-The student whose official records show a residence outside withdraws from school.
-It is not refundable for a reduction of program.
-California is a non resident unless the student presents proof of legal California residence.
+The student whose official records show a residence outside California is a non resident unless the student presents proof of legal California residence.
 Neither General Delivery nor a Post Office box number is acceptable as evidence of permanent address.
-The voting address of the parent or legal guardian shall be accepted as the
+The voting address of the parent or legal guardian shall be accepted as the permanent address.